MooersLab/diary2022inLaTeX/README.md

 ## Compiling

-Compile with lualatex and the -escape-shell key (for the minted package).
+Compile with lualatex and the `-escape-shell` key (for the minted package).
 The compile.sh script is run in the top level of the folder `2023diary`, which you can rename.
 The document is easy to compile with the click of a button using the Overleaf website.
 The empty shell document takes several seconds to compile.
-A 1000 page document will compile in under 60 seconds.
+A 1000-page document will compile in under 60 seconds.
+This is another advantage of the modular approach as opposed to having everything in one tex file.
+I can comment out the inactive months to shorten the compile time.

 ## Configuration